-Boys Basketball (1 season/0.5 unit) Girls Basketball (1 season/0.5 unit)
+Boys Basketball (1 season/0.5 unit) / Girls Basketball (1 season/0.5 unit)

 Open to boys and girls; offered in winter.
 Students who wish to play competitive basketball may be eligible for these teams.
 Teams compete with high schools in the local league.
-Practices stress strengthening and polishing basic skills, learning offenses and defenses, and sharpening reactions to tactical situations.
+Practices stress strengthening and polishing basic skills, learning offenses and defenses, and sharpening reactions to tactical situations.Prerequisite: Open to grade 9-12 students by tryout.